Health-led, value-driven demand supports fresh food expansion

 KEY DATA FINDINGS

-Daco Bello adapting to evolving demand as nuts category sees further growth
+Daco Bello adapts to evolving demand

 Pulses in France